frc461/Rowdy24/doc/GETTING STARTED.md

 - Make as few changes as possible to the code.
 If a crucial change is needed, *tune/revise* existing code and avoid writing new code as possible, as malfunctions occur more in newly written software.
 - Confine to one laptop if possible.
 FRC events don't have Wi-Fi so Git is inaccessible.
 - Write a preflight checklist to *thoroughly evaluate* the robot with before each match.
 Test every subsystem thoroughly. catching a problem early often decides the result of a match.
-- You can help your alliance partners!
-Ask if any partners need code help before playoffs begins (this is especially true in week 1 events, where teams have had less time to write code)
+- Help alliance partners!
+Offer assistance before playoffs - this is especially important during earlier events, when software may be less stable.

-#### In a match:
+#### Before/during a match:
-- MAKE SURE YOU SELECT AN AUTO.
+- MAKE SURE TO SELECT AN AUTO.
+- Check the driver station to ensure that everything including the robot, laptop, and controllers, is connected.
 - Record auto in all matches.
-If you have to tweak something it's better to see what actually happened instead of relying on memory.
+It's better to base auto revisions/tweaks on a recording instead of recall.